-- This page is strictly dedicated to Magicicada periodical cicadas (aka 17 and 13-year cicadas, and "locusts").
+- This page is strictly for Magicicada periodical cicadas, aka 17 & 13-year cicadas, aka "locusts".

-- This does not cover annual cicada species in the U.S.A. (cicadas that arrive every year), or cicadas outside of the United States.
+- This does not cover annual cicada species in North America and other parts of the world.

 |Magicicada Brood Chart|

 |Brood||17 or 13 Year||Year of Emergence||Stragglers Possible||States||Species||H*||Blog Posts/News|